 Here's how many child guests Virgin Australia Lounge members, Velocity Gold members and Velocity Platinum frequent flyers can bring into the lounges:

-Should there be two eligible AMEX cardholders travelling together, however, one could present their AMEX card for themself plus the child as their guest, while the other adult could present their own AMEX card for access, keeping everybody together.
+Should there be two eligible AMEX cardholders travelling together, however, one could present their AMEX card for themselves plus the child as their guest, while the other adult could present their own AMEX card for access, keeping everybody together.

 Can children visit the lounge when using a lounge pass?